Suggested links

 As you eliminate any possible toxic people or situations from your life, you’ll want to replace those with healthier habits.
 Once you’re out of rehab, creating a new routine will help you develop a new sense of normal.

-When creating your routine, consider adding new activities such as fitness, meditation, reading, or other self-help behaviors that can help you continue to heal emotionally after your addiction.
+When creating your routine, consider adding new activities such as fitness, meditation, reading, or forms of self-care that can help you continue to heal emotionally after your addiction.

-New hobbies can be a great thing to add to your new routine.
+New hobbies can be a great addition to your new routine.
 Is there something out there that you always wanted to try?
 From crafting to outdoor recreation, engaging your mind and body in new hobbies is helpful in recovery.

 Take a look at local classes that are available in your area.
-Explore a new part of town, or take a walk in a local park.
+Explore a new part of town or go for a walk in a local park.
 As you continue to work on your recovery, you might be surprised what new hobby calls out to you!

 One possible suggestion for a new hobby is to get more interested in health and fitness.
 You don’t have to become a “gym rat” to become more health-conscious, and you can begin being more health-conscious by thinking more about the types of food you eat and focusing on your nutrition.

 You can also join a local free fitness group, like a run club, or sign up for a yoga class.
-This new focus on your health will allow your body to continue healing, but it can also provide you with a new hobby.
-And as a bonus, you may also find a new, healthy social group to support you in your recovery.
+This new focus on your health will allow your body to continue healing and provide you with a new hobby.
+And as a bonus, you may also find a new, healthy social group to support your recovery.

 Consider tracking your goals in a planner or a bullet journal, and enjoy the feeling that comes each time you check something off your list.